 Food trucks, too, are inspected.

 But, it is certainly best to be cautious.
 Ultimately, it comes down to what you are comfortable with and how you are feeling.
-If you are sick, stay home.

-Delivery systems will be essential for the elderly and people with underlying health issues or for those who are perhaps having difficulty finding necessary items due to panic buying.
+Delivery systems are essential for the elderly and people with underlying health issues or for those who are perhaps having difficulty finding necessary items due to panic buying.
 As COVID-19 continues to spread, at-risk people will depend on remaining isolated—thus, they may rely on delivery systems to get food, toiletries, medications, and other necessary items.

 "Leave at My Door Delivery" was originally designed to provide a more flexible option for customers that may not be home at the time of delivery," Instacart wrote in a blog post announcing the rollout.